Real estate signs say more about you and your business than they do about the properties they advertise.

 And now, one last logistical consideration to ponder before we begin taking a look at design specifics… Be sure to brush up on the laws regarding signage in your area.

-Many towns and cities (and some residential developments) have ordinances or rules that specify what types of signs (and how many) can be used, as well as where they can be placed.
-Knowing what types of signage are allowed to be used in your area will naturally help to guide you as you select your next signs.
+Many towns and cities (and some residential developments) have ordinances or rules that specify what types of signs (and how many) can be used and where they can be placed.
+Knowing what types of signage are allowed to be used in your area will help guide you as you select your next signs.